Motor nerve: Spinal cord exit

 Most motor pathways originate in the motor cortex of the brain.
 Signals run down the brainstem and spinal cord ipsilaterally, on the same side, and exit the spinal cord at the ventral horn of the spinal cord on either side.
-Motor nerves communicate with the muscle cells they innervate through motor neurons once they exit the spinal cord.
+Motor nerves communicate with the muscle cells they innervate through motor neurons once they exit the brain or spinal cord.

 Motor nerve types

 Motor nerves can vary based on the subtype of motor neuron they are associate with.

 Alpha

 Alpha motor neurons target extrafusal muscle fibers.
 The motor nerves associated with these neurons innervate extrafusal fibers and are responsible for muscle contraction.
 These nerve fibers have the largest diameter of the motor neurons and require the highest conduction velocity of the three types.

 Beta

 Beta motor neurons innervate intrafusal fibers of muscle spindles.
 These nerves are responsible for signaling slow twitch muscle fibers.

 Gamma

 Gamma motor neurons, unlike alpha motor neurons, are not directly involved in muscle contraction.
 The nerves associated with these neurons do not send signals that directly adjust the shortening or lengthening of muscle fibers.
 However, these nerves are important in keeping muscle spindles taut.